What is a FWB Caravan?

 It is recommended that each volunteer acquire a travel health insurance that covers COVID costs.
 In addition, you must consider the extra costs of accommodation, food, ticket exchange and test for return.
 Some insurances cover these costs, so please check what works best for you.

-- know the purpose of participating in a humanitarian mission
+- know the purpose of the caravan

 - know the FWB mission, vision, and values

-- research about the place where you intend to carry out the volunteer activities;
+- research about the place where you intend to carry out the volunteer activities

-- understand that the volunteer's role is to work for a better world;
+- understand that the volunteer's role is to work for a better world

 "In 2019 I had the amazing opportunity to join a medical mission to our FWB Madagascar project.
 We started a campaign to raise money to buy as many medical supplies as possible, packed our luggage and off we went.